patrikx3/redis-ui/README.md

 [Server on GitHub](https://github.com/patrikx3/redis-ui-server)
 [Client on GitHub](https://github.com/patrikx3/redis-ui-material)

-By default, only English is created, but given all strings are from a `JS` file, it is very quick to spawn another language eg. German, France, Spanish etc ...
+By default, only English is created, but given all strings are from a `JS` file, it is very quick to spawn another language eg. German, French, Spanish etc ...

 [English strings, easy to translate](https://github.com/patrikx3/redis-ui-material/blob/master/src/strings/en/strings.js)